-Clinical experiences are faculty-supervised, and the faculty will d e t e r m i n e student placement.
-See Clinical Handbook for more specific information.
+In NURS 8107, NURS 8108, NURS 8109, and NURS 8110 clinical experiences are faculty-supervised, and the faculty will determine student placement.
+See FNP Clinical Handbook for more specific information.

-In clinical courses, the student submits their clinical objectives in their specialty area to the university faculty.
+In NURS 8210, NURS 8220, NURS 8946, NURS 8947 and NURS 8956 students submit clinical objectives in their specialty area to the university faculty.
 After the objectives are finalized and approved, the university faculty initiates placement procedures with the appropriate personnel or director.
 The student takes a copy of the student's objectives, professional resume, and teaching plan to the preceptor/residency supervisor on their initial practicum meeting.